-Cold calling is an essential sales activity that generates new customer revenue and helps your business grow.
-While many salespeople relish the chance to simply pick up the phone and win a new client, others find it challenging and frustrating.
-This guide uncovers the mystery of cold calling with simple step-by-step instructions to make your calling more successful.
+Cold calling is an essential sales activity that generates new customer revenue, helping your business grow.
+While some salespeople relish the chance to pick up the phone and win a new client, others find it challenging and frustrating.
+Here we demystify cold calling with simple step-by-step instructions to make your calling more successful.

-If there’s one thing that cold calling absolutely requires, of course, it’s a phone line.
-Many business today are opting for VoIP services over traditional land lines.
-RingCentral has long been an industry leader among small business VoIP providers, and they offer a wide variety of pricing plans to meet your needs.
+If there’s one thing that cold calling absolutely requires, it’s a phone line with a business number.
+Many businesses today are opting for VoIP services over traditional landlines, such as RingCentral, an industry-leading VoIp provider offering a wide variety of pricing plans.
 They also offer third-party app integration with some of the most popular software systems around.
-Click here to get a quote and get started.
+Click here for a quote and get started.

 Cold calling is often the first step of the sales process.
-It typically refers to a phone call made to a prospective B2B customer with whom your business has had no previous relationship.
-The call aims to identify the decision maker, assess the need for your product and secure a pitch meeting if a sales opportunity exists.
+It typically refers to a phone call made to a prospective business-to-business (B2B) customer with whom your business has had no previous relationship.
+The call aims to identify the decision-maker, assess the need for your product, and secure a pitch meeting if a sales opportunity exists.

 When performed well, cold calling is an important business enabler.
-It’s also an activity that successful small business leaders relish, as it puts them in control of their own destiny.
-Without cold calls and/or lead acquisition campaigns supported by cold calls, it is difficult for a new business to generate the revenue they need to get their business off the ground.
+It’s also an activity that successful small business leaders enjoy, as it puts them in control of their own destiny.
+Without cold calls or lead acquisition campaigns supported by cold calls, it is difficult for a new business to generate the revenue they need to get their business off the ground.

-Key Stages & Techniques for Successful Cold Calling
+Key Steps & Activities for Successful Cold Calling

-Let’s go through each step required to make a successful cold call:
+Let’s go through each step required to make successful cold calls:

 Whatever your objective, be clear about what it is before you start and stick to it.
-For example, “I am aiming to connect with 50 prospective customers with the objective of securing f2f meeting opportunities with 5 of them who have a current need for the products and services that I am offering.”
+For example, “I am aiming to connect with 50 prospective customers with the objective of securing face-to-face meeting opportunities with five of them who have a current need for the products and services that I am offering.”

-Here’s some additional objectives that you could target:
+Here are some additional objectives you could target:

-- To test demand for the products and services you provide.
+- Testing demand for the products and services you provide

-- To work out how best to communicate your value value proposition
+- Working out how best to communicate your value proposition

-- To identify the customers with the greatest need for your product
+- Identifying the customers with the greatest need for your product

-- To gain insight into what price customers will pay for your solution
+- Gaining insight into what price customers will pay for your solution

-- To clarify the best decision-maker role(s) to target?
+- Clarifying the best decision-maker role(s) to target

 - To appreciate how easy it is to arrange sales meetings